 However, it’s important to keep in mind that there are plenty of people out there who still prefer to go to the shops to look around, pick up items, and try things on.
 Therefore, there remains an array of opportunities and chances to increase the footfall and physical customer traffic into your shop.
 And, there are various things you can do to improve your chances of drawing potential customers in and increase the chances of converting the traffic into sales.
 The following are some ideas and inspiration for those who need to give their physical store a boost to increase the number of customers that enter and invest in their business.

 The shopper’s experience

-Shopping online has become so straightforward and simple, that you need to make sure that your in-store experience provides people with a similar, easy and simple approach regarding making purchases.
-The POS should be a calm area, where you’ve done all you can to reduce queues, invest in the technology to make payment quick, and are offering the little extras that customers can’t get online.
+Shopping online has become so straightforward and simple, that you need to make sure that your in-store experience provides people with a similar, easy and simple approach to making purchases.
+The POS should be a calm area, where you’ve done all you can to reduce queues, invest in the technology to make payments quickly, and are offering the little extras that customers can’t get online.
 It’s your chance to upsell and ensure that visitors see more of your products, without even noticing.
-Above all, the customer care and service should be second-to-none; this is something they cannot get on the internet, and it will keep them returning for more of that feel-good-factor.
+Above all, customer care and service should be second-to-none; this is something they cannot get on the internet, and it will keep them returning for more of that feel-good factor.